pydanny/dj-libcloud/README.rst

 Why not just update django-storages?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 `libcloud` is awesome and has a dedicated team devoted to it.
 We can have it do most of the heavy lifting.
-Heck, converting `django-storages` to work with Python 3 looked like too much work.
+On the other hand, converting `django-storages` to work with Python 3 looked like too much work.
 Sometimes you just have to start anew, right?

 How can I contribute?
 ++++++++++++++++++++++++++++++++++++